ccheneson/myplugin-intellij/README.md

 # Final result

-You can see the plugin tab on the right-hand side (defined in `src/main/resources/META-INF/plugin.xml`)
+You can see the plugin button on the right-hand side (defined in `src/main/resources/META-INF/plugin.xml`)

 ![IDEA](image/idea.png)

-Clicking on it expand the panel where you can see the option tabs
+Clicking on it expands the panel where you can see the option tabs

 ![IDEA](image/tab1.png) ![IDEA](image/tab2.png)